silvercover/auto-rtl-ltr-switcher/README.md

 # Chrome Browser Extension for Automatic Text Direction Adjustment
 Many forms have sections for writing, which are mostly left-to-right by default.
 This makes writing difficult and reduces readability.
 That’s why I decided to create this simple extension, which automatically switches the text direction while typing.

-# How to Install the Extension:
+# How to Manually Install the Extension:
 - Extract the compressed file containing the source code that you downloaded.
 - Open Chrome and go to chrome://extensions.
 - Enable Developer Mode.